 Shioda Lab／Division of Infectious Disease Department of Viral Infections

 Although we have been studying HIV for more than 20 years, now we are mainly studying mosquito-borne viral diseases such as dengue and chikungunya virus infections.
 We are conducting epidemiological studies in Thailand and molecular studies in Osaka, Japan.
 Recently, we are working on SARS-CoV-2.

 - Molecular characterization of dengue and chikungunya viruses

 Dengue and chikungunya viruses are transmitted by Aedesmosquitos and cause febrile diseases.
-Dengue virus sometimes causes shock syndrome after decline of fever and chikungunya virus causes arthralgia.
+Dengue virus sometimes causes shock syndrome after the decline of fever and chikungunya virus causes arthralgia.
 We are conducting molecular epidemiology of these viruses in Thailand and Bangladesh by using molecular clock analysis.
 There are apparent variations in growth kinetics among isolated viruses and we are trying to elucidate factors affecting these differences.

 - Characterization of anti-dengue antibodies